All The World's A Stage

 Transcript

+When investigators arrived at the scene of the shooting, they found a most knowledgeable witness.
 The victim's husband is a homicide detective, and he said the shooting was an accident.

 It took a photograph, a forensic scientist's own blood, and the flexibility of a tendon to solve the mystery.

-Pilar Sonyz Nicolau enjoyed an international upbringing.
+Pilar Sonez Nicolau enjoyed an international upbringing.

 She was born in Valencia, Spain, educated in Paris, then moved to the United States, where she took a job as a nanny in Boston.
+She was very culturally knowledgeable.

-She could speak the three languages, our native language, Valencian, Spanish, and French, fluently.
+the three languages, our native language, Valencian, Spanish, and French, fluently.
+And she loved everything that involved the Spanish or the French culture.

-Not long after moving to the United States, she met Ted MacArthur, a Boston area policeman.
+Not long after moving to the United States, she met Ted MacArthur, a Boston-area policeman.

+He was good to her.
 She fell in love with him.

 You know,